 Although based on the novel by Douglas Kennedy, The Woman in the Fifth is a very personal work for Pawlikowski, who has a liberal attitude to adapting books for screen.
 This film, as well as My Summer of Love completely justifies his attitude – the film works, as a surreal psychological drama with a hint of horror and suspense.
 It is by far not the best choice for light-hearted evening entertainment but will definitely satisfy all the searchers, for whom watching questions unfolding onscreen is always more pleasurable than getting the answers.

-Watch the trailer of The Woman in the Fifth here
+Watch the trailer for The Woman in the Fifth here: